BrunoFtti/WonderQ/README.md

 |Acknowledge one message|**DELETE**|http://localhost:8080/wonderq/api/messages|{ messageId: **(ID obtained from en/dequeuing)**}|

 ## Timeout Error
-The service can reply **408 Request Timeout** if there was no response after a configurable amount of time.
+The service will reply **408 Request Timeout** if there was no response after a configurable amount of time.

 ---